DamSenViet/react-acnl-pattern-tool/README.md

 React uses a [synthetic event handler](https://reactjs.org/docs/events.html) instead of native event handlers to account for browser compatibility.
 The synthetic event handler comes with a lot of overhead, both from being passed around and from deep encapsulation.

 When drawing for `10s` straight, the port's total raw handling time went from `31.0ms` to a total synthetic event handling time of `567.1ms`.
-The original tool using jquery to handle events, went from a raw `96.0ms` to `215.1ms`.
+The original tool, using jquery to handle events, went from a raw `96.0ms` to `215.1ms`.
 While we beat the original tool by a wide margin in raw event handling (due to the `pixelBuffer` caching the file operations), we were not able to beat the original tool in overall event handling due to React's synthetic wrapper.

+### Conclusion

 So what did we learn with all this effort?
 Don't use React.js when you have to constantly handle events like in a drawing application.
-It's a bad idea.
+It's a bad idea due to the overhead costs associated with the event wrapper created by React.
 This port will only be updated to the original tool's status and then abandoned afterwards.